European Magazine Media Association: Head of Legal and Policy

-Ariane joined EMMA in January 2020 as Head of Legal and Policy.
-Prior to joining the publishing sector, Ariane worked for the European organisation representing groups and cooperatives of independent retailers, following inter alia digital, internal market, consumer law dossiers with a focus on competition issues, her passion.
-She holds a Master’s degree in European law from Université Paris I Panthéon-Sorbonne (France).
+Ariane Carré joined EMMA in January 2020 as Head of Legal and Policy.
+Prior to joining the publishing sector, she worked for the European organisation representing groups and cooperatives of independent retailers, focusing on digital, internal market, and consumer law dossiers with a particular interest in competition issues.
+She holds a Master's degree in European law from Université Paris I Panthéon-Sorbonne (France).